 Notable experience includes:

-In the public service field, Mr. Levin has been counsel to the Judiciary Committee of the New York State Assembly and the Joint Legislative Committee on the State’s Economy, and has been active in numerous community and charitable organizations.
-He has served as a member of the Board of Trustees of the Long Island Community Foundation, the Nassau Symphony Orchestra, the Nassau County Legal Aid Society, the Advisory Board of the Government Law Center at Albany Law School, and the Land Use Law Center Conference Board at Pace Law School.
-He is a former Chair of the Advisory Council of Nassau/Suffolk Law Services, Inc. and currently serves as a member of the Advisory Board of the Land Use and Sustainable Development Law Institute at Touro Law School.
-For more than forty years, he has been pro bono general counsel to the Day Care Council of Nassau, Inc. and the Rosa Lee Young Childhood Center.
-He represents many other not for profit organizations on a pro bono basis.
+In the public service field, Mr. Levin also has been Counsel to the Judiciary Committee of the New York State Assembly and the Joint Legislative Committee on the State’s Economy.
+Long active in community and charitable organizations, he has served as a Trustee of the Long Island Community Foundation, Central Synagogue of Nassau County, and the Nassau Symphony Orchestra.
+He also served on the Board of the Nassau County Legal Aid Society, the Advisory Board of the Government Law Center at Albany Law School, and the Land Use Law Center Conference Board at Pace Law School.
+He is a member and former Chair of the Advisory Council of Nassau/Suffolk Law Services, Inc. and currently serves as a founding member of the Advisory Board of the Land Use and Sustainable Development Law Institute at Touro Law School.
+For more than fifty years, he has been pro bono general counsel to Rosa Lee Young Childhood Center, and previously was pro bono general counsel to the Child Care Council of Nassau.
+He currently represents many not-for-profit and religious organizations.

+In 2019, Mr. Levin was recognized as one of the Long Island Herald’s Top Lawyers of Long Island.
 Mr. Levin has been recognized by Who’s Who in American Law, Who’s Who in America, Who’s Who in the East and Who’s Who in the World.
 In 2013, Mr. Levin was named an Access to Justice Champion by the Nassau County Bar Association for his dedication in providing legal representation on a pro bono basis.
 He was recognized by American Lawyer & Corporate Counsel Magazine as a “2013 Top Rated Lawyer for Energy, Environmental and Natural Resources”, and in 2013 and 2014 as “Top Rated Lawyer – Land Use and Zoning”.
 In 2013 he also received the International Municipal Lawyers Association James H. Epps III Award for Service to Municipal Clients (2013).